programminghistorian/jekyll/en/lessons/fetch-and-parse-data-with-openrefine.md

 - "text", `value.parseJson()['ocr_eng']`

 <div class="alert alert-info">
 Some users of this lesson have noted that a recent change to the output of OCR'ed text from the Library of Congress introduces unexpected line breaks in the text column.
-These can be removed using the Expression `value.replace("\n","")`.
+These can be removed using the Expression <code>value.replace("\n","")</code>.
 (Nov.
 2022)
 </div>

 After the desired information is extracted, the *items* column can be removed by selecting *Edit column* > *Remove this column*.